NYULibraries/ariadne/backend/testutils/testdata/README.md

 * **our-lady-of-everyday-life**: also a targeted test case (see next section).
 ISBN-based search handled by Primo.
 SFX returns no links.
 Primo returns two eBook links.
 * **the-sino-tibetan-languages**: neither SFX nor Primo return links.
+* **contrived-frbr-group-test-case**: contrived test case created by the dev team to thoroughly exercise the `primo` package code.

 ## Test case groups used by the [sampler](https://github.com/NYULibraries/openurl-link-resolver-sampler)